fontanf/packingsolver/README.md

 ![Example](example.png?raw=true "Example")

-* Code author: Florian Fontan
-* Algorithm design: [Luc Libralesso](https://github.com/librallu), Florian Fontan

-For commercial support, custom developments or industrial collaboration, please do not hesitate to contact me (Florian Fontan).
-For academic collaboration, please do not hesitate to contact Luc Libralesso.

 ## Usage

 Note: PackingSolver favours efficiency and flexibility over ease of use.
 Therefore, some knowledge about tree search algorithms and packing problems is required in order to use it.